kcech/sentilo-docs-test/docs/api_docs/security.rst

-Alternatively, a simple Java code:
+Alternatively, a another validation example in Java:

 .. sourcecode:: java